-Australia has become one of the most popular destinations for international students and has produced graduates who go on to become members of creative industries or independent working artists.
+Australia has become one of the most popular destinations for international students.
+It has produced graduates who become members of creative industries or independent working artists.

-There are various education providers in Australia who offer a broad array of courses in creative arts and prepare students for careers such as visual and performing artists.
+Various education providers in Australia offer a broad array of courses in creative arts and prepare students for careers such as visual and performing artists.

-Admission to creative arts courses in Australia is primarily based on a student's potential and talent, rather than on their academic qualifications.
-If you are aiming to enrol in creative arts programmes, then Australia is the best option for you.
+Admission to creative arts courses in Australia depends on a student's potential and talent rather than academic qualifications.
+If you aim to enrol in creative arts programmes, Australia is your best option.

 Three Qualification Levels:

-There are different qualification levels to study creative artis in Australia.
+There are different qualification levels to study creative arts in Australia.
 These are: